genedelisa/XcodeProjectTemplates/README.md

 [![GitHub tag](https://img.shields.io/github/tag/genedelisa/tablebinding.svg)](https://github.com/genedelisa/XcodeProjectTemplates/)
 [![GitHub release](https://img.shields.io/github/release/genedelisa/tablebinding.svg)](https://github.com/genedelisa/XcodeProjectTemplates/)

 Some simple Xcode project templates with files I always include.
+One template for iOS and another for Cocoa.

-I was especially annoyed by how hard it is to create "hidden" files that begin with a . in Xcode, so here is a template that creates them for you.
+I was especially annoyed by how hard it is to create "hidden" files that begin with a . in Xcode, so here are templates that create them for you.

 * .gitignore
 * .travis.yml